Haydnspass/fit3Dcspline/simplefitter_GUI/for_redistribution_files_only/readme.txt

        ./run_simplefitter_GUI.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.3 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.2 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.3 of the MATLAB Runtime installed in /mathworks/home/application/v93, run the shell script as:
+    If you have version 9.2 of the MATLAB Runtime installed in /mathworks/home/application/v92, run the shell script as:

-       ./run_simplefitter_GUI.sh /mathworks/home/application/v93
+       ./run_simplefitter_GUI.sh /mathworks/home/application/v92

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

        ./run_simplefitter_GUI.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
-    Note: if end users are unable to download the MATLAB Runtime using the instructions in the previous section, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool.
+   -if end users are unable to download the MATLAB Runtime using the above
--The Macintosh bundle directory structure simplefitter_GUI.app
-    Note: this can be stored in an archive file with the zip command zip -r simplefitter_GUI.zip simplefitter_GUI.app
+    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -The Macintosh bundle directory structure simplefitter_GUI.app -this can be gathered up using the zip command zip -r simplefitter_GUI.zip simplefitter_GUI.app
     or the tar command
     tar -cvf simplefitter_GUI.tar simplefitter_GUI.app